 Pantheon.
 Originally an ancient Roman temple, built by Hadrian, now a catholic church in Rome.
-The building was in a continuous use since 7th century.
+The building was in continuous use since the 7th century.

 Trevi Fountain.
-Lavish 18th-century fountain in Rome, famous for scenes from movie Dolce Vita, now popular tourist attraction and photo landmark.
+Lavish 18th-century fountain in Rome, famous for scenes from the movie Dolce Vita, is now a popular tourist attraction and photo landmark.

 Cinque Terre.
-5 small towns linked by Sentiero Azzurro trail, sitting on the Italian riviera, with unreal multi-coloured houses.
+5 small towns linked by the Sentiero Azzurro trail, sitting on the Italian riviera, with unreal multi-colored houses.
 Very popular photo opportunity.